theupdateframework/taps/candidate-keyid-tap.md

 to change the way they store and process keyids.
 Clients will use the keyids from a metadata file only for all delegations defined in that metadata file.
-So if a targets metadata file T delegates to A and B, the client should verify the signatures of A and B using the trusted keyids in from T. When verifying signatures, clients should try all signatures that match their trusted keyid(s).
+So if a targets metadata file T delegates to A and B, the client should verify the signatures of A and B using the trusted keyids from T. When verifying signatures, clients should try all signatures that match their trusted keyid(s).
 If T trusts keyid K to sign A’s metadata, the client should check all signatures in A that list a keyid of K. This means that if another metadata file